Klaus-Peter Willsch

-Klaus-Peter Willsch (28 February 1961, Bad Schwalbach) is a German politician of the CDU party and member of the Bundestag, representing Rheingau-Taunus – Limburg.
+Klaus-Peter Willsch (born 28 February 1961 in Bad Schwalbach) is a German politician of the CDU and member of the Bundestag, representing Rheingau-Taunus – Limburg since 1998.

 Early life and education

-Willsch attended the University of Mainz and received a master's degree in Economics and Political science.
-He served in the military service and began his career at Flughafen Frankfurt/Main AG.
+From 1980 until 1986, Willsch attended the University of Mainz and received a master's degree in Economics and Political science.
+The following year, he completed his mandatory military service and left service as an Oberstleutnant of the reserve.

+Following his military service, he worked at Flughafen Frankfurt/Main AG (now Fraport) until 1994.

 Political career

-After joining the CDU, Willsch started his political career.
-In 1994, he was mayor of Schlangenbad.
-From 2000, he is a representative of CDU in Hesse.
+Willsch joined the CDU in 1979.
+In November 1993, he was elected mayor of Schlangenbad, staying in the position until joining the Bundestag four years later.
+Ever since joining politics, Willsch has been active in the CDU of Hesse and in his home district.

-Willsch has been a member of the German Bundestag since the 1998 elections.
+Since the 1998 elections he has been a member of the Bundestag.
 In parliament, he first served on the Finance Committee from 1998 until 2002.
-He was a member of the Budget Committee between 2002 and 2013.
-Since 2013, he has been serving on the Committee on Economic Affairs and Energy.
+Following that, he was a member of the Budget Committee between until 2013.
+Since 2014, he has been serving on the Committee on Economic Affairs and Energy.
 In this capacity, he is his parliamentary group's rapporteur on aviation and arms exports.

 In addition to his committee assignments, Willsch chaired the German-Croatian Parliamentary Friendship Group between 2006 and 2010; he has been serving as deputy chairman ever since.
 Since 2014, he has been chairing the Berlin-Taipei Parliamentary Circle of Friends.

+From 1985 to 2011 and again since 2016, he is a member of the Kreistag of the Rheingau-Taunus-Kreis, an honorary governing body of the district.
+Until 2021, he was the chairman of the council.

+In February 2019, the Fu Jen Catholic University of Taipei awarded him an honorary doctorate.